Matthew

 v1.
 The Romans had upgraded the road from Jericho to Jerusalem.
 It was just over 30 kilometers long, passing by Bethany and Bethphage, over the Mount of Olives, across the Kidron Valley and into Jerusalem.

 v4-5.
 This quotation is most likely Matthew's comment, rather than Jesus' words.
 The first part is from Isaiah 62:11 and the rest from Zechariah 9:9, omitting the words "righteous and having salvation" (understood).
 The donkey, literally "beast of burden", was ridden by rulers in time of peace and serves to image Jesus as both the messiah and the one who fulfills scripture, but particularly as the king of peace.
 Only Matthew mentions two donkeys.
 Mark, along with Luke, tells us that "no one has ever ridden" the animal.
 The prophecy tells us that it was a colt, a young animal.
-Matthew gives us the full details.
-Jesus rides the young colt with its mother tagging alone.
-The Lord who stills the storm, stills the unbroken animal.
+Matthew gives us the full details; Jesus rides the young colt with its mother tagging alone - the Lord who stills the storm, stills the unbroken animal.

 v9.
 Jesus' stay in Bethany most likely allowed the news of his approach to spread throughout Jerusalem.
 Along with bands of pilgrims, Jesus moves toward the city.
 The crowd starts singing a pilgrims' chant.
 The chant comes primarily from Psalm 118:25-26.
 "Hosanna" is an acclamation of praise.
 "Son of David", and "He who comes in the name of the Lord", are both messianic titles.
 "Hosanna in the highest" is equivalent to "Glory to God in the highest."
 The disciples may understand the significance of these words, but it is unlikely the crowd does.

 v10-11.
 Mark has Jesus weeping over the city while Matthew focuses on the entry.
 Jesus probably enters the city near the north entrance to the outer court of the temple.
 By this time many in the city are caught up in the event, but of course question what it all means.
-They are not actually asking "Who is this?", but are rather questioning "Who is this Jesus?"
+They are not actually asking "Who is this?", but are rather "Who is this Jesus?"
 For many in the crowd Jesus is just a local prophet, certainly not the messiah.

 The King of Peace